saranyagarimella1/CF/README.md

-# movieflix-seed
+#Cineflix-seed
-seed for the Full-Stack training project: movieflix
+seed for the Full-Stack training project: Cineflix

 ## directory structure: